spacemeshos/product/product_plan.md

 ### Release Highlights
 The main goal of this release is to add `smart contracts capabilities` to the Spacemesh platform.

-The main new feature of Spacemesh 1.0 is [smart contracts](https://github.com/spacemeshos/go-spacemesh/wiki/Smart-Contracts) support.
+The main new feature of Spacemesh 1.0 is smart contracts support enabled by the [Spacemesh Virtual Machine](https://github.com/spacemeshos/svm).

 In additional to Spacemesh 0.x features and improvements to these features, Spacemesh 1.0 will enable developers to code, test, deploy and update smart contracts on the Spacemesh global computer and for users to interact with deployed smart contracts using smart contract transactions.

-We'd like to build a modern [wasm-based](https://webassembly.org/) VM with `Rust` or `Typescript` as the main smart contracts supported programming languages.
+We are building modern [wasm-based](https://webassembly.org/) VM and a programming language called `SMESH` as the main smart contracts supported programming languages.

 ### Release features and components
-1. Spacemesh smart contracts dev tools to support various devs workflow
+1. Spacemesh smart contracts dev tools to support various devs workflow and the Smesh programming language

 2. `Spacemesh full node`, `Spacemesh API` and `Spacemesh Gateway` updates to support smart contract transactions and reading smart contracts blockmesh state